-Q: Where did the idea of Nuvven stem from?
+Q: Where did the idea of Coastr stem from?

 Q: How does a business start?
 Describe your journey?

 Q: How did you connect with Advisors?
-How important is that to do that?
+How important is it to do that?

 Q: How did you solve problems during the founding stage?